 During your project week(s), I work on designing and creating your website.
 And you get to sit back, relax, and watch it all come together!
-You will be given access to view the website as I am working on it.
-And you will have the opportunity to provide your feedback and request revisions.
+You’ll be given access to view the website as I am working on it.
+And you’ll have the opportunity to provide your feedback and request revisions.
 And then your new website launches!

 I provide you with 2 weeks of website updates and email support for any questions you have after your website launches.
 If you need additional assistance from me after those 2 weeks, I do offer ongoing website maintenance services.